 Showing all the frames and telling the whole story — rather than the abbreviated, collapsed, too-small makeover story — is especially important for marginalized peoples because the mainstream cultural narratives presumes our incompetence.

 Resisting that assumption by documenting our lineages and claiming our excellence and attention is how we push back and claim the space we’re often systematically denied.

 So your mission, should you choose to accept it, is to review your copy and weed out makeover stories –and in its place, regale us with you whole story.
 Tell us about you, your lineage and your body of work.

 A longer, more substantial About Page and a longer story is not going to alienate a potential client.
 It’s going to give them more reasons to trust in your credibility and work with you.
 Because you’ve done the work and you’re showing the work.

-AND it undermines the privilege-signalling and authoritarian dynamics we, as feminist entrepreneurs, oppose.
+AND it undermines the privilege-signalling and authoritarian dynamics we, as culture-making entrepreneurs, oppose.
 Win!